TheOdinProject/curriculum/rails_programming/forms_and_authentication/sessions_cookies_authentication.md

 ### Devise

 <span id="using-devise">Devise is a gem which has been built to handle all this stuff for you.
 It's ultimately better than rolling your own auth because they've covered a lot of the edge cases and security loopholes that you might not think about.
 Devise lets you interface with more advanced authentication systems for talking to APIs like OAuth.
-So it's quite useful down the road.
+So it's quite useful down the road.</span>

 In a short word, Devise prepackages for you a bunch of signin and signup forms and methods to help implement them.
 It's made up of 10 modules (and you can choose which ones you want to use).
 You install the `devise` gem and run the installer to drop their files into your application.
-You'll also need to run a database migration to add their additional fields to your Users table.</span>
+You'll also need to run a database migration to add their additional fields to your Users table.

 Configuration will be dependent on your use case.
 Do you want to make the user confirm their signup using an email (the `Confirmable` module)?
 Do you want to allow the user to reset his password (the `Recoverable` module)?